Dr. Thomas Pani

 High Assurance

-Useful as: executable design model that doubles as a test asset, or a precondition to deeper verification.
+Useful as: design review artifact that doubles as a test asset, or a precondition to deeper verification.

 Team Enablement